SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 $$

 So if the test comes up positive, we should be sure we have a COVID-19 case.
-On the other hand, if the test comes up negative, we should be 89.4% sure we do not.
+On the other hand, if the test comes up negative, we should be 89.4% sure we do _not_ have a COVID-19 case.

 (Why couldn't they quote PPV and NPV on the box, and not make me go through all that?!)